score-spec/docs/content/en/docs/Concepts/environment-configuration.md

 description:
 ---

-Environment specific configuration allows the Score Specification file to be combined with environment specific variables.
-Use environment specific variables to run Workloads in the target environment.
+Environment specific configuration allows the Score Specification file to be combined with variables to run Workloads in the target environment.

 ### Key use